A close-up of a water droplet creating ripples on the surface, symbolizing the importance of cannabis facility water management and sustainability.

 How much water does a cannabis cultivation facility use annually?

 On average, indoor cannabis grow facilities use approximately 209 gallons of water per square foot annually for irrigation alone.
-This doesn’t include additional water consumption for HVACD systems, humidification, and facility maintenance, which can further increase demand.
+This figure may increase with additional water usage for HVACD systems and facility maintenance.
+Many operators consult with a Cannabis Consulting firm to benchmark their water use.

 What is the best water source for cannabis irrigation?